 The MBPIA Portal is compatible with Chrome.
 Other browsers are not supported.To download Chrome click this link!

-For payment options click this link!
+To make a payment click this link!

 Agents who wish to conduct business with Michigan Basic proceed to NEW AGENT SETUP